-JMMER Б $\bigcirc ($ OBA akes Global Shakespeare: Othello's Venice in the World July 6-11, 2020 Venice International University Isola di San Servolo, Venice
+Global Shakespeare: Othello's Venice in the World July 3-8, 2023 Venice International University Isola di San Servolo, Venice

+VIU Summer School

+Global Shakespeare: Othello's Venice in the World

+July 3-8, 2023

+Venice International University

+Scientific coordinator:

-VIU Summer School Global Shakespeare: Othello's Venice in the World July 6 - 11, 2020 Venice International University Scientific coordinator: Kevin Curran, University of Lausanne Course description The aim of the Summer School is to gather an international cohort of graduate students for a week-long, multi-faceted exploration of one of the most timely topics in the interdisciplinary humanities: Shakespeare's global contexts and futures.
-In order to provide focus and coherence, the play Othello, set in multicultural Venice, will be taken as case study throughout the summer school.
+Kevin Curran University of Lausanne Course description The aim of the Summer School is to gather an international cohort of graduate students for a week-long, multi-faceted exploration of one of the most timely topics in the interdisciplinary humanities: Shakespeare's global contexts and futures.
+In order to provide focus and coherence, the play Othello, set in multicultural Venice, will be taken as a case study throughout the summer school.
 "Shakespeare" is now a global vernacular-a resonant language available throughout the world as a form of self-expression and enquiry.
 Written at a time of incipient globalisation, Othello both represents and challenges the fraught dynamics of international cultural contact.
 By offering troubling insights into the development of the discourse of race, and by coupling that discourse to an unstable conflict between Christianity and Islam, the play speaks powerfully to our own world of religious, ethnic, and national antagonism.
 "Global Shakespeare" invites students to imagine alternatives to this increasingly fractured world.
 Using Shakespeare's poetry and dramaturgy as a resource, it asks participants to consider how connections can be made across languages, religions, and nation states.
 The school's multidisciplined approach will involve students in literary analysis, politics, and theatrical performance by focusing on the intersection of (1) Shakespeare's England and its growing interest in global connections; (2) Venice as a Renaissance site of global interaction; and (3) a twentieth-century world increasing riven, especially in the Mediterranean and its adjoining regions, by racial and religious antagonisms.
-Faculty Kevin Curran, Professor of Early Modern Literature, University of Lausanne, Switzerland; President of the Lausanne Shakespeare Festival Rocco Coronato, Professor of English Literature, University of Padua, Italy Kim Hall, Lucyle Hooke Professor of English and Director of Africana Studies, Barnard College, USA Shaul Bassi, Professor of English Literature, Ca' Foscari University of Venice, Italy David Schalkwyk, Director of Global Shakespeare, Queen Mary University, UK Elena Pellone, Venice Shakespeare Company, Italy Who is it for?
+Faculty Kevin Curran, Professor of Early Modern Literature, University of Lausanne, Switzerland; President of the Lausanne Shakespeare Festival (Scientific Coordinator) Pascale Aebischer, Professor of Shakespeare and Early Modern Performance Studies, University of Exeter, UK David Schalkwyk, Director of Global Shakespeare, Queen Mary University, UK Alessandra Petrina, Professor of English Literature, University of Padua, Italy Rocco Coronato, Professor of English Literature, University of Padua, Italy Elena Pellone, Venice Shakespeare Company, Italy Who is it for?